“The Bow and Zen are One.”

 - GABA: Inhibits the action of excitatory neurotransmitters so that our reactions are not exaggerated beyond the initial fear

 - Dopamine: Well being, pleasure, relaxation.
 Also helps coordinate movement.
 It’s also essential for the proper function of the CNS.
-It produces a depolarising effect in the neurones to facilitate communication between them; this helps with learning, attention & memory.
+It produces a depolarising effect in the neurons to facilitate communication between them; this helps with learning, attention & memory.

 - Noradrenaline: Serves double function as neurotransmitter and hormone.
 It activates the sympathetic nervous system, helps regulate heart rate in tandem with our attention and stress response.